 You don't need to spend an arm and a leg to get a decent gaming monitor.
 There are some very good picks available on a budget, great for dorms or for casual gamers.
 Cheaper monitors are typically less versatile, with smaller screens and slower response times, but you can still expect a decent gaming experience on most of them.

 We've reviewed 55 monitors, and below are our recommendations for the best gaming monitors under $300 that are available for purchase in 2019.
-For cheaper options, see our recommendations for the best gaming monitors under $200.
+For cheaper options, see our recommendations for the best gaming monitors under $200, the best budget gaming monitors and the best FreeSync monitors.

 The ViewSonic XG2402 is the best gaming monitor under $300 that we have tested so far.
 It has great gaming performance, with a lightning fast 144 Hz refresh rate and support for AMD's FreeSync VRR (variable refresh rate) technology, ensuring a smooth, tear-free gaming experience.
 These features are also great for Xbox One S/X gamers.